Skip to main content

 Beverly K. Rudolph, Ed.D

 Beverly was a teacher, assistant principal, and principal in North Carolina’s Public Schools for 25 years.
-She comes to UNC to focus on one of her passions, teaching mindfulness to school staffs and their students.
+She comes to UNC to focus on one of her passions, teaching mindfulness to school staff and their students.
 She has a BA in Literature from UNC Asheville, her master’s in educational leadership from UNC Chapel Hill, and her doctorate in educational supervision and administration from UVA.
 In her free time, she loves hanging out with her family and two dogs, going to the theatre, reading a good book, and watching the Tar Heels play basically any sport.
 She is a proud first-generation college student and native North Carolinian.

 Research Staff